Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 I’m perfectly happy using DR AUTO, letting the camera decide between Off and DR200.

 In an extremely high-contrast scene like this, I would prefer to process it in a RAW converter to have more control.

 But if you don’t mess around with RAW files, or if you need a photo straight out of the camera now, D-Rng is great for high-contrast scenes.
 If you strive for perfect photos straight out of the camera, the Perfect Fujifilm In-Camera JPGs course is all about that.

 You can use the Highlight and Shadow tones options for further curve adjustments.

 Dynamic Range Bracket

 You can also bracket the D-Rng settings.
 If you go into the main menu and select “BKT/Adv.
 SETTING”, then “BKT SELECT”, choose “DYNAMIC RANGE BKT”.
 Switch the drive mode into BKT and hold down the shutter.

-As long as you have a minimum ISO of 640 or 800 (camera-dependent), the camera will make three exposures at all D-Rng levels.
+As long as you’ve set the minimum ISO required for DR400 (camera-dependent), the camera will make three exposures at all D-Rng levels.

 Does Dynamic Range affect the RAW file?